 Whole life insurance has several features and there are several types to choose from.
 A good way to understand how whole life insurance works is to read the answers to typical questions people ask about it.
-If you have a question not listed here, feel free to use our Ask a Question forum
+If you have a question not listed here, feel free to visit our forum.

-3. What is “cash value” in a whole life insurance policy?
+What is ‘cash value’ in a whole life insurance policy?

 The fundamental structure of whole life insurance is that the premiums are higher than that of pure insurance, such as term life.
-The extra premium accumulates and this allows for cash value to build up in your policy.
+The extra premium accumulates and this allows for cash value, akin to an interest-bearing savings account to build up in your policy.
 The cash earns interest and usually grows tax-deferred.
-You can make withdrawals or borrow from cash value.
+You can make withdrawals or borrow from the cash value.

-When you surrender a whole life policy, it means you cease coverage by ending premium payments.
+When you surrender a whole life policy, it means you cease coverage by stopping premium payments.
 Most people surrender a whole life policy for its cash value.
-The cash surrender value depends on the age of the policy and can be less than the actual cash value for younger policies.
-Cash value is not taxable unless it is more than the premiums you’ve paid less dividends you’ve received.
+The cash surrender value depends on the age of the policy, and can be less than the actual cash value for younger policies where a surrender charge exists.
+Surrender charges are a percentage of the withdrawal.